 To do this, we interviewed 75 female professional journalists who work or who have worked for news organizations in Germany, India, Taiwan, the United Kingdom, and the United States.
 We interviewed women from various cultures to more fully understand how harassment influences how women journalists do their jobs.
-Our sample included journalists who were new to the profession, as well as those who had spent many years on the job.
+Our interviews included journalists who were new to the profession, as well as those who had spent many years on the job.
 We analyzed these interviews to look for common experiences, as well as differences, across our sample.
-The journalists are not identified by name or news organization to encourage their candor.
+The journalists are not identified by name or news organization to encourage candor.

 - Most of the female journalists we interviewed had experienced negative audience feedback that went beyond mere critiques of their work and, instead, often took the form of harassment, targeting them personally with a focus on their gender or sexuality.

 - Journalists in India, the U.K., and the U.S. felt strong pressure to engage online as part of their job and often felt they had no choice but to face the harassment.